ypresto/ypresto/README.md

 - Added RuboCop rules to check unexpected return in interator https://github.com/rubocop/rubocop/pull/1728
 - See [public pull requests](https://github.com/pulls?q=is%3Apr+author%3Aypresto+is%3Apublic).
-- Notable StackOverflow answer: "JavaScript: How come map.has is so much faster than set.has and array.indexOf?" https://stackoverflow.com/a/69338420/1474113
+- Notable StackOverflow answer: "JavaScript: How come map.has is so much faster than set.has and array.indexOf?" (dive into V8 code) https://stackoverflow.com/a/69338420/1474113